MiaG123/Amelias-blog/_posts/2024-3-13-game-control-code.md

 - using a game loop gaamecontrol checks wether the level is complete by using the if (currentLevel.isComplete && currentLevel.isComplete()) and if it comes back true then it signals the level is done and trigers the next line of code to determine the next level.

 ## Inspect
-- By using Inspect/Elements you can see an objects changes in properties by finding there canvas ID aand clicing on it.
-This will show you live changes in there position, display, and sizing.
+- By using Inspect/Elements you can see an objects changes in properties by finding there canvas ID and clicing on it.
+This will show you live changes in there position, form, display, and sizing.

 ## Game level to an Array of game levels
 - This is done by taking code that may have only been used to describe one game level and maaking it describe all or multiple game levels.